Louis-François Richer Laflèche

-Louis-François Laflèche, (September 4, 1818 – July 14, 1898), was a Catholic bishop of the diocese of Trois-Rivières, in the province of Quebec, Canada.
+Louis-François Laflèche (September 4, 1818 – July 14, 1898) was a Catholic bishop of the diocese of Trois-Rivières, in the province of Quebec, Canada.

 Early life and career

-He was born on September 4, 1818, in the village of Sainte-Anne-de-la-Pérade to Louis-Modeste Richer dit Laflèche and Marie-Anne Richer dit Laflèche (née Joubin dit Boisvert).
+Laflèche was born on September 4, 1818, in the village of Sainte-Anne-de-la-Pérade to Louis-Modeste Richer dit Laflèche and Marie-Anne Richer dit Laflèche (née Joubin dit Boisvert).
 His family held the secondary surname of Laflèche because their ancestor, Jean Richer, was from an area in France called La Flèche, near Anjou.
+His grandmother from his mother's side was a Métis.

-Laflèche studied at the Nicolet Seminary College in Nicolet, Quebec from 1831 to 1839.
+Laflèche studied at the Nicolet Seminary College in Nicolet, Lower Canada, from 1831 to 1839.
 Following his education, he taught classics and science while continuing courses in theology.
 He was ordained a priest on January 7, 1844.

 In 1844, he headed a mission near the Red River of the North.
 As a missionary Oblate Laflèche educated himself in three Native American languages spoken in the North-Western Territory: Cree, Chipewyan, and Anishinaabe.
 He was the first to reduce the Chipewyan language to grammatical form.